devstream-io/devstream/docs/quickstart_en.md

 2022-03-04 12:08:20 ✔ [SUCCESS]  Initialize finished.
 ```

-This step downloads the required plugins according to the config file.
+- This step downloads the required plugins according to the config file.
+- If your dtm does not match the remote, you will not be able to download plugins.
+- So if you want to use this function, please make sure that dtm is downloaded from release rather than self-compiled.

 ## 4. Apply